Glass & Glass Product Manufacturers

 Recycled Raw Materials

-Manufacturers can use cullet (recycled glass) to make new glass products while reducing their energy costs and emissions.
+Manufacturers can use cullet (recycled glass) to make new glass products while reducing energy costs and emissions.

 Industry size & Structure